As Haitian gangs expand control, cop’s family is left shaken

 A gang lead by Lionel Lazarre battled the police patrol under the sweltering Caribbean heat as officers desperately called for backup.
 But help never came, the country’s police union said.

-The fighting killed three officers, hospitalized a fourth with bullet wounds and left the 44-year-old Staniclasse missing.
+The fighting killed three officers, hospitalised a fourth with bullet wounds and left the 44-year-old Staniclasse missing.

 Carmel, meanwhile, was terrified for herself and their three children.

+The firefight was just the latest example of how Haitian gangs have grown in power and expanded in reach, leaving much of the population terrorised.

-While the United Nations estimates that 60% of Port-Au-Prince is controlled by the gangs, nowadays most Haitians on the street reckon that number is closer to 100%.
+While the United Nations estimates that 60 per cent of Port-Au-Prince is controlled by the gangs, nowadays most Haitians on the street reckon that number is closer to 100 per cent.

 Haiti has struggled with endemic gang violence for years, but the country spiraled into lawlessness after the 2021 killing of former President Jovenel Mo?se.